themagicfrog/youorme/README.md

 # You or Me

-a visual novel made by me and Skribldoutskech with Ren Py about making sacrificies, for Hack Club's Daydream Boston game jam
+# A visual novel made by me and Skribldoutskech with Ren Py about making sacrificies, for Hack Club's Daydream Boston game jam

+The goal is to stay with Felix.